Skip to content

 Modified GIST

-Tools can take two forms: tools for thought and tools for action.
-Tools for thought are persistent state objects like the already mentioned design thinking documents.
 Tools for action are functions that process input, manipulate data and return a result - like calling a weather API to get the forecast for my current location.
 Tools for thought focus on representation while tools for action focus on transformation.

 Caution